 How to determine your Upwork hourly rate

 If you use the hourly pricing method, your earnings for a specific project will depend on the number of hours you put into it.
-There are a few factors to consider in setting your rates, like your value proposition, target clients, and the overall demand and market for your services.
+There are a few factors to consider in setting your rates, like your value proposition, target audience, and the overall demand for your services.

 New freelancers often set their rates lower than average to attract more clients, build their profiles and eventually get more jobs.
 Luckily, Upwork lets you change your rates any time, so you can increase it as you gain more credibility.